 - 2. We refer to Note 14 of the consolidated financial results wherein the loss on invocation of shares and/or fair valuation of shares of investments held in Reliance Power Limited (RPower) aggregating to ₹ 2,105.84 crore and ₹ 5,312.02 crore for the quarter and year ended March 31, 2020 was adjusted against the capital reserve/ capital reserve on consolidation as against charging the same in the Statement of Profit and Loss.
 The said treatment of loss on invocation and fair valuation of investments was not in accordance with the Ind AS 28 "Investment in Associates and Joint Venture", Ind AS 1 "Presentation of Financial Statements" and Ind AS 109 "Financial Instruments".
-Had the Company followed the above Ind AS's the profit before tax for the quarter and year ended March 31, 2020 would have been lower by ₹ 2105.84 crore and ₹ 5,312.02 crore. - b.
-Type of Audit Qualification : Qualified Opinion / Disclaimer of Opinion Disclaimer of Opinion / Adverse Opinion - c.
-Frequency of qualification: Whether appeared first time / repetitive / 1. since how long continuing - Item II(a)(1) Since year ended March 31, 2019 - Item II(a)(2) Since year ended March 31, 2020 d.
+Had the Company followed the above Ind AS's the profit before tax for the quarter and year ended March 31, 2020 would have been lower by ₹ 2105.84crore and ₹ 5,312.02crore respectively and Net Worth of the Company as at March 31, 2020 and March 31, 2021 would have been lower by ₹ 5,312.02crore. - Type of Audit Qualification : Qualified Opinion / Disclaimer of Opinion Disclaimer of Opinion / Adverse Opinion - c.
+Frequency of qualification: Whether appeared first time / repetitive / 1. since how long continuing - Item II(a)(1) Since year ended March 31, 2019 - 2.
+Item II(a)(2) Since year ended March 31, 2020 d.
 For Audit Qualification(s) where the impact is quantified by the auditor, Management's views:

-With respect to Item II(a)(2) Management view is set out in the Consolidated Financial Results as below :
+With respect to Item II(a)(2) Management view is set out in the Consolidated Financial Results as below: